 (Notice how the solid color wall of the house is used as background.)

 Without the fingers in this shohin bonsai tree picture, someone may think the plant is a large fruit tree.
 It's a miniature Fukien Tea bonsai.

 Scale refers to the relationship between two or more objects, one of which is a commonly known size.
-Sometimes a cell phone or even a beer can works just fine.
+Sometimes a cell phone or even a soda or beer can works just fine.

 Suthin Sukosolvisit's signature can, leaves no doubt of either the bonsai size or who the owner is.

-Other times, with a bonsai as large as this Jim Smith Portulacaria afra (small leaf jade), a person standing next to it emphasizes just how big it is.
+Other times, with a bonsai as large as Jim Smith's Portulacaria afra (small leaf jade), a person standing next to it emphasizes just how big it is.

 With today's cameras (including smart phones,) any camera is good enough to keep track of your trees.